 Table 15

-The propagation model was used to calculate additional isolation required at 223 metre, the separation distance currently required between a transmitting 3G terminal with output power of 24 dBm and antenna gain of 0 dB and a base station receiving on an adjacent channel separated by 5 MHz.
-This calculation was based on a maximum interference power of -109 dBm as given in Sections 4.1.1/4.1.2.
+The propagation model was used to calculate additional isolation required at 199 metre, the separation distance currently required between a transmitting 3G terminal with output power of 24 dBm and antenna gain of 0 dBi and a base station with 15 dBi antenna gain receiving on an adjacent channel separated by 5 MHz.
+This calculation was based on a maximum interference power of -109 dBm as given in Sections 4.1.1/4.1.2.[Editorial comment: as noted above, the use of a 24 dBm as a reference is something which needs further consideration]

 The table also shows the required frequency separation to achieve compatibility.
 This was calculated by changing the centre frequency of the MSS channel away from the band edge in small steps.
 At each step a modified value of ACLR was calculated by the integration procedure previously described and a revised value of ACS was calculated using the interpolation procedure.
 From these values the additional isolation was calculated as before.
 By repeating this procedure at each frequency step, the total shift in frequency at which no additional isolation was required was located.